meprasadguru/Getting-and-Cleaning-Data/README.md

 * The data was grouped by subject and activity labels.
 * Summarise_each was used on the grouped data to get the average of each variable.
+* Final tidy data was stored in the variable "tidy_data"
+* The tidy data was written to "tidydata.txt"

 ###NOTES
 * A full description about the data is available at the site where the data was obtained